davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 result in higher apparent heat flow values and increased geotherm convexity, as heat is advected from the top of the model domain by material removal [@Mancktelow1997;@England1990].
-Geologic constraints suggest that the majority of erosion to the mid-crustal exposures in Salinia is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback [@Saleeby2003; @Chapman2012], and is thus likely to disproportionately affect the older models.
+Geologic constraints suggest that 15-20 km of erosion is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback in the Cretaceous [@Saleeby2003; @Chapman2012], and is thus likely to disproportionately affect the older models.
 The lack of erosion in the model framework biases towards predicting lower geothermal gradient overall.